luong-komorebi/Begin-Latex-in-minutes/readme.md

 * LaTeX separates content and style.
 Style once, then focus on content.
 * The workflow is faster compared to MS Word.
 * LaTeX is widely used for scientific topics.
+* LaTeX is simply the best option when it comes to typesetting math expressions.

 > LaTeX doesn't come without drawbacks, but is still worth learning.